FasterXML/jackson-jr/README.md

 Jackson jr is a compact alternative to full [Jackson Databind](../../../jackson-databind) component.
 It implements a subset of functionality, for example for cases where:

-1. Size of jar matters (jackson-jr size is about 70kB)
+1. Size of jar matters (jackson-jr size is about 95kB)
 2. Startup time matters (jackson-jr has very low initialization overhead)

-In addition to basic datatypes (core JDK types like `List`s, `Map`s, wrapper types), package supports reading and writing of standard Java Beans (implementation that mimics standard JDK Bean Introspection): that is, subset of POJOs that define setters/getters; no field access is used.
+In addition to basic datatypes (core JDK types like `List`s, `Map`s, wrapper types), package supports reading and writing of standard Java Beans (implementation that mimics standard JDK Bean Introspection): that is, subset of POJOs that define setters/getters (starting with Jackson-jr `2.8`) you can alternatively use `public` fields).

 Jackson jr also adds  `composer` implementation that can be used to construct JSON output with builder-style API, but without necessarily having to build an in-memory representation: instead, it can directly use `streaming-api` for direct output.
-It will be, however, also possible to build actual in-memory JSON `String` or `byte[]` representation, if that is preferable.
+It is also possible to build actual in-memory JSON `String` or `byte[]` representation, if that is preferable.

-Jackson jr artifact itself is currently about 70 kB in size, and only depends on [Jackson Streaming API](../../../jackson-core) package.
+Jackson jr artifact itself is currently about 95 kB in size, and only depends on [Jackson Streaming API](../../../jackson-core) package.
-Combined size, for "all" jar under 300 kB (streaming API is about 220kB), for use cases where a single jar is preferred over more modular approach.
+Combined size, for "all" jar, is about 400 kB (of which streaming API is about 300 kB), for use cases where a single jar is preferred over more modular approach.
 Finally, use of jar minimizers like [ProGuard](http://proguard.sourceforge.net/) can bring the jar size down even further, by renaming and removing debug information.